-The following procedures shall he observed in the withholding of employee earnings:
+The following procedures shall be observed in the withholding of employee earnings:

-(1) Payroll deductions shall be for a specific amount as described Alameda Fire Chiefs Employees' Bylaws of the Association and shall not include fines, fees and/or assessments.
-Dues deduction shall be made only upon the employee is written authorization on a payroll deduction form provided by the City.
-Authorization, cancellation or modification of payroll deduction shall be made upon forms provided or approved by the City Manager.
+(1) Payroll deductions shall be for a specific amount as described within the Alameda Fire Chiefs Association Bylaws shall not include fines, fees and/or assessments.
+Dues deduction shall be made only upon the employee's written authorization on a payroll deduction form provided by the Association.
+Authorization, cancellation or modification of payroll deduction shall be made upon forms provided or approved by the Association.
 The voluntary payroll deduction authorization shall remain in effect until employment with the City is terminated or until canceled or modified by the employee.
 Employees may authorize dues deductions only for the Association certified as the recognized representative of the unit to which such employees are assigned.